3mm4h3ff/heff.ie/upcoming.md

 title: Upcoming
 permalink: /upcoming/
 ---
+## Please note that conferences may be postponed or cancelled and that I will update as a batch once dates are confirmed.

+### Conferences Postponed - Unconfirmed Date
+- Postponed BSides Dublin - Convention Centre
+- Postponed Hack in the Box - Amsterdam
+- Postponed Hacker Congress Conference
+- Postponed to 2021 Global AppSec EU

 ### March
-- 12 IBM Think Summit
 - 16-20 HackTrinity CTF - Online
-- 28 BSides Dublin - Convention Centre

 ### April
-- 18 ZeroDaysCTF - Mansion House
-- 22-23 Dublin Tech Summit - RDS
-- 22-24 Hack in the Box - Amsterdam

 ### May
 - TBC Hacker Congress Conference